Electrogravitational

 can find gravitational

-stress-energy tensor, the
+stress-energy tensor, gravitational

-contribution of the gravitational field into the equation for the metric.
-This
+field into equation for the metric.
+This means that the gravitational field

-means that the gravitational field theory both in the flat Minkowski space and
+theory both in the flat Minkowski space and in the curved spacetime is fully

-in the curved spacetime is fully proved at the substantial level through the
+proved at the substantial level through the graviton field.
+And dependence of

-graviton field on the results of space-time experiments, based as a rule on the
+of inhomogeneous graviton field on results of space-time experiments, based as

-use of electromagnetic waves and devices.
+a rule on the use of electromagnetic waves and devices.

-As for the value of the limiting
+As for the value of limiting

 force of attraction between two contacting massive bodies, the following value